 Licensing information-MySQL NDB Operator for Kubernetes.
 If you are using MySQL NDB Operator with a Commercial release of MySQL NDB Cluster, see the MySQL NDB Operator 9.1 Commercial Release License Information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Commercial release.
-If you are using MySQL NDB Operator with a Community release of MySQL NDB Cluster, see the MySQL NDB Operator 9.1 Community Release License Information User Manual for licensing information, including licensing information relating to third-party software that may be included in this Commercial, including licensing information relating to third-party software that may be included in this Community release.
+If you are using MySQL NDB Operator with a Community release of MySQL NDB Cluster, see the MySQL NDB Operator 9.1 Community Release License Information, including licensing information relating to third-party software for licensing information, including licensing information relating to third-party software that may be included in this Community release.